 SBI Report Flags Record Currency Circulation Amid Digital Push

 Even as digital payments grow rapidly in India, cash usage remains strong.
-According to a report by the State Bank of India (SBI), currency in circulation (CiC) reached record ₹40 lakh crore in January 2026.
+According to a report by the State Bank of India (SBI), currency in circulation (CiC) reached a record ₹40 lakh crore in January 2026.
 The report shows an 11.1% year-on-year growth, compared to 5.3% in the same period last year.
 The rise indicates that despite increasing UPI and digital transactions, demand for paper money continues due to strong consumption trends in both rural and urban areas.

 The SBI report highlights multiple reasons for the rise in currency in circulation,